Zelhorst92/1stMileStone-GymSite/README.md

 ### The Sign-up Section

 The sign up section also has an eye catching background, to confirm once again that if you do your exercise at the FitLife gym, you will look great.
 It also contains the sign-up form, where the user can leave their contact information so that the customerservice of the FitLife gym can contact the user with a membership offer they cannot refuse.
 It requires the users full name, emailaddress and phonenumber plus their preffered subscription term.
-In current stage the form will submit to a 'correctly submitted form checker' supplied by the <a href="https://codeinstitute.net/" rel="nofollow" target="_blank" title="link to bootstrap">Code Institute</a> in one of the course lessons.
+In current stage the form will submit to a 'correctly submitted form checker' supplied by the [Code Institute](https://codeinstitute.net/ "Code Institute") in one of the lessons.

 ### The Gallery Preview Section